 Local Favorite Tapas Bars & Restaurants

-Seville is world famous for its tapas.
+Seville is world-famous for its tapas.
 And who knows where to get the best tapas?
 The locals.
-That’s why we partnered up with James Blick (co-founder of Devour Tours and owner of the excellent website Spain Revealed) and a few other locals to bring you a handful of the best and most-authentic tapas bars in Seville — many of which have been family owned for generations.
+That’s why we partnered up with James Blick (co-founder of Devour Food Tours and owner of the excellent website Spain Revealed) and a few other locals to bring you a handful of the best and most authentic tapas bars in Seville — many of which have been family-owned for generations.

-Also, be sure to check out James Blick’s YouTube Channel called Spain Revealed because he has a ton of great videos.
+Also, be sure to check out James Blick’s YouTube Channel called Spain Revealed — he has a ton of great videos on Seville.